-Armour Officers attend Armour School at the Royal Canadian Armoured Corps School (RCACS) where you will develop your skills in Crew Commanding.
+Armoured Officers attend Armour School at the Royal Canadian Armoured Corps School (RCACS) where you will develop your skills in Crew Commanding.
 Training includes the following topics:

-Armour Officers may be offered the opportunity to develop specialized skills through formal courses and on-the-job training.
+Armoured Officers may be offered the opportunity to develop specialized skills through formal courses and on-the-job training.